ValleyBell/PC98VNResearch/mime/game-docs/README.md

 ## General

-**Note:** The documents here use texts from sainttimmy's English translation of MIME.
+**Note:** The documents here use texts from saintttimmy's English translation of MIME.

 ## Ancient Language